steemit/condenser/app/help/en/faq.md

 **Steem Dollars** - Steem Dollars (commonly abbreviated SBD) are liquid stable-value currency tokens designed to be pegged to $1 USD.
 Steem Dollars can be traded with STEEM, and transferred to other accounts for commerce or exchange.
 Steem Dollars may also be converted into STEEM in a process that takes 3.5 days.
 Steem Dollars can be used to buy things in marketplaces, such as PeerHub.com.

 <a href="/faq.html#Table_of_Contents_Economics">^</a>
+<a class="anchor" name="What_is_delegated_STEEM_Power"></a>
+## What is delegated STEEM Power?

+Users have the option to delegate STEEM Power to other users.
+When a user is delegated STEEM Power, their content votes and curation rewards are calculated as if it were their own STEEM Power.
+Users are not able to power down or cash out delegated STEEM Power, as it still belongs to the original owner.

+Most users will have a small amount of STEEM Power delegated to them by the Steemit account after creating an account via Steemit.com.

+Delegated STEEM Power shows up in a user's wallet below their actual STEEM Power balance in parentheses.

+<a href="/faq.html#Table_of_Contents_Economics">^</a>
 <a class="anchor" name="What_determines_the_price_of_STEEM"></a>
 ## What determines the price of STEEM?